83328/gyro_games/README.md

 	Players control spaceships to collect floating asteroids.
 The goal is to gather as many asteroids as possible within a time limit.
 -->
 - **Blackhole Blaster**
 	Players control spaceships and try to hit each other.
-The goal is to survive as long as possible while dodging the other ships.
+The goal is to survive as long as possible while dodging the bullets.

-Except for Pong which is for 2 players only, all games support up to 8 players.
+All games support up to 8 players.

 ![Thumbnails](media/images/thumb_overview.png)